doguscank/gen-ai/README.md

   * A 3D mesh generation model that creates OBJ files using a fine-tuned LLaMA 3.1 8B language model.
 * Qwen-QwQ
   * An experimental research model developed by the Qwen Team, focused on advancing AI reasoning capabilities.
+* Stable Diffusion XL
+  * A generative AI model specializing in high-quality (1024x1024) image synthesis and manipulation.

 ## Florence2